BharathKumarReddy2103/DevOps/Day-02/SDLC For DevOps.md

 •	**Test Phase**: QA validates the feature on staging environments.

-•	**eploy Phase**: DevOps automates production deployment using CI/CD pipelines.
+•	**Deploy Phase**: DevOps automates production deployment using CI/CD pipelines.

 This process ensures speed, quality, and customer satisfaction—all thanks to following the SDLC and leveraging DevOps practices.
 ________________________________________